 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-Lorex and Reolink are two of the most popular security camera brands for consumers and businesses alike.
-Manufactured in China, their cameras typically have high specs coupled with AI motion detection features, without the massive price tag.
+Lorex and Reolink are two of the most popular security camera brands.
+They are suitable for consumers and businesses alike.

 Lorex has been supplying high-quality security and surveillance equipment since 1992.
-Their product range varies from Coax Cameras, Wi-Fi, Power over Ethernet, Wire-free, and Camera Kits.
+Their product range varies from Coax Cameras, Wi-Fi, PoE, and multi-channel kits.

 Year Founded